YData123/ydata123.github.io/sp21/setup.md

 # Running Jupyter on your computer

-If you care to or if the [YData Hub](https://hub.ydata123.org) is not working for you, you can run a Jupyter notebook on your computer.
+Running a Jupyter notebook on your own computer is the recommended way to compute in the course.
 Here are the steps to get up and running:

 ## Setup

-- Download and install the [Anaconda Python](https://www.anaconda.com/distribution/#download-section) distribution for your operating system (pick the Python 3.7 version, 64 bits).
+- Download and install the [Anaconda Python](https://www.anaconda.com/distribution/#download-section) distribution for your operating system (pick the Python 3.8 version, 64 bits).
 The full install will take a few minutes.

 - Download [the ydata123_env.yml specification file](ydata123_env.yml), which defines the packages and libraries you need to run class exercises and homework.